ProdriveTechnologies/voyager/docs/advanced/dependency-conflicts.md

 # Dependency conflicts
-This page explains how dependency conflicts are handled when using the `force_version` keyword
+This page explains how to use the `force_version` keyword to handle dependency conflicts.

 ## When
 Conflicts occur when a voyager package requires a different version of an already included package.